aminography/BezierCurveBulgeLayout/README.md

 Download
 --------
-Add the following lines to your `build.gradle` file:
+Add the following lines to your app level `build.gradle` file:

 ```gradle
 repositories {